k1monfared/machine_learning_octave/README.md

 <img src="sample4_fig1.jpg" width="600" alt="MNIST handwritten digits" align="middle">

-And here is a visualization of a hidden layer of our neural network:
+And here is a visualization of a hidden layer of our neural network (Don't ask me!):

 <img src="sample4_fig2.jpg" width="600" alt="Visualiziation of a hidden layer" align="middle">